Accessibility Evaluation

 Outcome: Failed

-This problem also occurs in videos on pages colour-of-money.co.uk/articles/2021/five-moments-to-remember-from-the-annual-meeting-2021, in the video 'Our Change can Change the World: Harry and Chris'.
+This problem also occurs in videos on pages https://colour-of-money.co.uk/articles/2021/five-moments-to-remember-from-the-annual-meeting-2021, in the video 'Our Change can Change the World: Harry and Chris'.

 1.2.3 Audio Description or Media Alternative (Prerecorded) (Level A)